-2.3 Bearing Diagnostics
+2.2 Bearing Diagnostics

-Methods for bearing diagnostics and prognostics can be divided into two main categories: physics-based methods and data-based methods [39].
-Currently, most of the physics-based methods stem from frequency and time-domain analysis of the acceleration signal [40].
-A widely accepted and well-known approach is to locate a fault in a bearing by examining the frequency domain.
+Methods for bearing diagnostics and prognostics can be divided into two main categories: physics-based methods and data-based methods [25].
+Currently, most of the physics-based methods stem from frequency and time-domain analysis of the acceleration signal [26].
+A widely accepted and well-known approach is to identify/ detect a fault in a bearing by examining the frequency domain.

-Each bearing element affects the frequency domain in a different way.
+Each bearing element affects the spectrum in a different way.
 A fault in one bearing element is signaled by an increase in the vibration energy related to the specific element.
-For example, in this study, a fault in the outer race produces a ball-pass frequency outer race (BPFO) [41].
-These frequencies are influenced by the geometric parameters of the bearing and the rotational speed of the shaft, as indicated by
+For example, in this study, a fault in the outer race produces a ball-pass frequency outer race (BPFO) frequency [27].=fr2n1-dDpcosαn

-BPFO=fr2n1-dDpcosα, (1)

-where fr is the rotating speed of the shaft in revolutions per second (RPS, or Hz), n is the number of balls, d is the ball diameter, Dp is the bearing pitch diameter, and α is the contact angle.